-The Road to Zero Strategy, which was published in July 2018, set out the road map to end the sale of new conventional petrol and diesel cars and vans by 2040, along with some measures to help us get there.
-Measures include a push for chargepoints to be installed in newly built homes, where appropriate.
+The 2018 Road to Zero report set out the strategy to end the sale of new conventional petrol and diesel cars and vans by 2040, along with some measures to help us get there.

-The government has, however, subsequently stated that it will bring forward the ban on new petrol and diesel vehicle sales to 2035, which will also include hybrid vehicles.
-As such, we may need our homes to be set up for charging an electric car quicker than first anticipated.
+The government has since said that they will bring forward the ban on new petrol and diesel vehicle sales to 2035, possibly even 2030; the ban will also include hybrid vehicles.

 This guide will explain all about charging an electric car at home, including how to make the most of the grants currently available.